ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 This module defines some useful [procs], [iterators] and [templates] for working with [arrays] and sequences.
-Some functions of module [sequtils] use a generic [openArray] parameter and so can be used for [strings]{.str} as well.
+Some functions of module [sequtils] use a generic [openArray] parameter and so can be used for [strings] as well.
 While the [max()] and [min()] [procs] are available from the [system] module, the [minIndex()] and [maxIndex()] [procs] are provided by [sequtils]: